 Obese and insulin-resistant mice were treated with stevioside, rebaudiosides A, and steviol, and the results exhibited a significant decrease in liver steatosis levels.

-Hepatic steatosis occurs when liver cells are invaded with fat.
-The reduction in hepatic steatosis levels is due to the improvement of sugar metabolism, fat catabolism, bile acid metabolism, and lipid storage and transport by all the three steviol compounds.
+Liver steatosis occurs when liver cells are invaded with fat.
+The reduction in liver steatosis levels is due to the improvement of sugar energy production, fat breakdown, bile acid energy production, and fat storage and transport by all three steviol compounds.

 Stevia derivatives also protect from the toxic effects abnormal placement of fat build up in the liver which contributes to obesity (R).